ifeimi/ifeimi.github.io/_pages/bookmark.md

 ### AKB lyrics

 I will continously upload *timestamped* AKB48 lyrics after I made such videos.
-They are shared on my Google Drive, [click to open](https://drive.google.com/drive/folders/1oXF-MW6J_jkjdkQ2gXdS2mIRIUMsD14q?usp=share_link).
-The idea is to save you the labour of timestamping and maybe contribute some Chinese translations.
+They are shared on my Google Drive ([click to open](https://drive.google.com/drive/folders/1oXF-MW6J_jkjdkQ2gXdS2mIRIUMsD14q?usp=share_link)).
+The idea is to save you the labour of timestamping and maybe contribute some Chinese translations as well.
 Please take notice of the following notes:

-* I share .ass files where my personal format has been integrated.
+* I share .ass files where my personal style has been integrated.
 Feel free to use them if you like, otherwise also feel free to change to your own style.

 * My timestamps are completely free for use.
 There's no need to acknowledge me in any form if you use only my timestamps in your work.
 A feature of my timestamping (it's a recommendation as well) is that lyrics are set to *offset audio by -0.5 s*, thus they are easy to follow when you sing along.
-Use the time-shifting tool provided in your subtitle editting software to *shift all lyrics at the same time*, then there's normally no need to adjust for each sentence.
+Use the time-shifting tool provided in your subtitle editting software to *shift all lyrics at the same time*, then there's normally no need to adjust for each sentence respectively.

 * My Chinese translations are shared under **CC BY-NC-SA 4.0** license ([see creative commons website for more information](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
-Bascially, that means you can use my work freely, without contact me first, *for non-commercial purposes*.
-Just make sure to *credit me* (mention my name), and, if you make any modifications, release your modifications under the identical license.
+Bascially, that means you can use my work freely, without contacting me first, *for non-commercial purposes*.
+Just make sure to *credit me* (mention my name), and, if you make any modification, release your modifications under the identical license.

 * Chinese translations by other people are *not* included in my shares due to copyright reasons.
 Please refer to their individual sources for authorization and conditions of sharing.